Creative Excellence Group

 • Strong decision ownership and accountability

-• Governance model including risk, security, and model oversight
+• Governance model including risk, security, and oversight

 Leadership Participation